 Here are some examples to help you understand why insurance for cleaning professionals is necessary:

-Example #1: You’re cleaning a customer’s house.
+Example #1: You’re cleaning a client's house.
 While you are dusting, you break a valuable vase.
 Your general liability insurance policy will cover the accident/damage to the customer’s property.
-If the client had slipped and fallen on a wet floor, the third party bodily injury would also be covered by this insurance policy.
-If your business didn’t have a general liability policy, this would have been an expensive out-of-pocket cost.
+If the client had slipped and fallen on a wet floor, their medical expenses would also be covered by this insurance policy.
+If your business didn’t have a general liability policy, you'd have to cover costs out of your own pocket.

 Example #2: A thief breaks into your office and steals important cleaning equipment.
 A property insurance policy will cover this incident.

 Example #3: Roger is employed with your cleaning business.
-In the process of cleaning a customer’s property, he falls off a ladder and injures his back.
-He goes to urgent care and later completes physical therapy.
-Your workers’ comp policy will cover your employee by assisting with the associated medical costs and lost wages.
+In the process of cleaning a client's property, he's exposed to corrosive chemicals and becomes ill.
+Your workers’ comp policy will cover your employee by assisting with the associated medical costs and lost wages for the work-related illness.

 Example #4: You’re driving to an office to clean their carpets and accidentally run a stop sign.
 Another vehicle smashes into the backside of your van.
 There is a dent in your car, and the other driver's vehicle is damaged.
 Your commercial auto should cover all of those costs, despite you being at fault.

 Example #5: A client asks for your professional advice on how to clean an antique.
 The client calls you frantically, claiming that the advice you gave resulted in severe damage to the antique.
 While you didn't clean it, she claims that the damage is your fault and you are liable for the replacement cost.
-Professional liability insurance can provide coverage for the cost of a legal battle.
+Professional liability insurance can provide coverage for the cost of a legal battle and the property damage claim.

 Which Insurance Coverage is Right For My Cleaning Business?